capacitor-community/generic-oauth2/README.md

 ```

 If you have **multiple** identity providers **or** your logins always ends in a `USER_CANCELLED` error like in [#178](https://github.com/moberwasserlechner/capacitor-oauth2/issues/178))
-you have to create a new Activity in `AndroidManifest.xml`.
+you have to create an additional Activity in `AndroidManifest.xml`.

 These are both activities!
 Make sure to replace `com.company.project.MainActivity` with your real qualified class path!
 ```xml